shaunreichman/investment_tracker/docs/TAX_STATEMENT_EVENT_GROUPING_SPEC.md

 ## ✅ IMPLEMENTATION IN PROGRESS

-**Status**: Phase 1 (Backend Implementation) has been completed.
-Phase 2 (Frontend Enhancement) is ready to begin.
+**Status**: Phase 2 (Frontend Enhancement) has been completed.
+Phase 3 (Testing and Validation) is ready to begin.

 **Completion Date**: December 2024

-**Summary**: Tax statement event grouping has been successfully implemented in the backend, automatically grouping all events from the same tax statement into unified, professional display rows.
+**Summary**: Tax statement event grouping has been successfully implemented in both backend and frontend, automatically grouping all events from the same tax statement into unified, professional display rows.
 This extends the successful flag-based event grouping system to provide users with a complete, organized view of all tax-related events for each financial year.

 ---